btisdall/btisdall.github.io/_posts/2017-02-21-jq-selecting-on-ec2-tags.md

 ```

-Once we have a matching mechanism we can then use `select()` to obtain the matching objects from our stream.
+Once we have a matching mechanism we can then use `select` to obtain the matching objects from our stream.

 # Putting it all together

-We can make use the function we created in the [last jq article](../custom-jq-functions) to produce a stream of EC2 instance objects:
+We can make use of the function we created in the [last jq article](../custom-jq-functions) to produce a stream of EC2 instance objects:

 ```
 aws ec2 describe-instances | jq 'ec2i|select(.Tags//[]|from_entries|contains({"Role": "ApiServer","Environment":"production"}))|.InstanceId